 50g melted butter, extra, for brushing

 Dough: Place all ingredients except water in food processor and mix, then add enough tepid water slowly through the top with the motor running, until it forms a ball.
 It should be soft but not sticky.
 Stop the motor when it has started to form a ball.
-Gather all the bits together and knead for a few seconds to make a smooth ball then wrap in plastic wrap and put aside while you make the filling.
+Gather all the bits together and knead for a few seconds with floury hands to make a smooth ball, then wrap in plastic wrap and put aside while you make the filling.

 Filling: fry bread crumbs until golden brown in 60g butter, turning, till they look like toasted muesli.
 Mix with remaining ingredients.
 Sprinkle a little extra flour over a clean tea towel and roll dough out as large as possible without tearing using a rolling pin.
 Then continue to stretch gently with your hands until you have an oblong about the size of the tea towel and the length of your baking tray.
 Spread with apple filling, leaving about 2.5 cm all round.
 If you like you can cut the slightly thicker edges off, but I like to fold them in onto the apples.
 It makes the ends of the strudel a bit thick and doughy, but it ends up crunchy and for some people that’s their favourite bit!